Terne ASW

-Terne is a Norwegian anti-submarine weapon system, which uses rocket-thrown depth charges.
+Terne is a Norwegian anti-submarine rocket system, which uses rocket-thrown depth charges.
 It was developed by the Norwegian Defence Research Establishment (FFI) in cooperation with the U.S. Navy in the late 1940s-early 1960s.
 The Terne development project consisted of three phases:

 Terne I : Development of a rocketborn depth charge.

 Terne II: Development and construction of a landbased ASW for naval defense.

 Terne III: Development and construction of a shipborne ASW.

 A Terne III weapon system consists of a search & track sonar, a fire-control system and the rocket launchers, which can store six salvos of six rockets each.
 The rocket itself, is a depth charge with multiple fusing modes (preset time after water entry, proximity, or contact), which is propelled through the air by a solid-fueled rocket motor.
 When the sonar detects a target, the fire-control system can fire a rocket salvo to place a string of depth charges 18 m apart, perpendicular to the target's course.